AdmiralLvtzov/TritaniumCraft/README.txt

 Upcoming items:

-Sandpaper ✕     File ✕  Dust of Lapis Lazuli ✕
+Sandpaper ◯     File ◯  Dust of Lapis Lazuli ◯

 Foliage Armor ✕

-Leaf of Oregano ✓       Antistatic Paste ✓          Antistatic Coat ✓ Cluster of Coals ✓      Lattice Coat ✓
-Corundum Tritanium ✓    Antistatic Uni-Tritanium ✓  Block of Corundum Tritanium ✓   Antistatic Uni-Tritanium Nugget ✓   Block of Antistatic Uni-Tritanium ✓

 Geological Notes of When ✕